Lexcelon/advanced-interview-challenge/README.md

 You will be evaluated on the following:
 1. Frequent and descriptive git commits.
-2. Clean, consistent, functional, and commented code.
+2. Clean, consistent, functional, maintainable, and commented code.
 3. Ability to problem solve and use any resources available to you.
 4. Ability to complete your project requirements.